 However, crime against these groups is increasing and it is important to find a suitable method for assessing their satisfaction with the PSNI.
-Therefore, in parallel to the redeveloped text survey, options for surveying other groups who have interaction with the PSNI, will be explored in partnership with those groups and PCSPs.
+Therefore in parallel to the redeveloped text survey, options for surveying other groups who have interaction with PSNI, will be explored in partnership with those groups and PCSPs.

-THE REPRESENTATIVENESS OF THE POLICE SERVICE
+INDICATOR 2.3: THE REPRESENTATIVENESS OF THE POLICE SERVICE